SUHANI102003/32-bit-Pipelined-MIPS-Processor/README.md

 # Implementation-of-32-bit-Pipelined-MIPS-Processor

 This repository contains the details and the code for the MIPS32 ISA based RISC 5 stage pipelined Processor along with 3 test test programs in assembly language to verify the functionality of pipeline processor.
+Mips has simple and fewer number of instructions and addressing modes and large number of registers making it easier to implement.

 ## ▫️ MIPS32
 - 32 x 32 bit GPRs [R0 to R31]